TianHongZXY/starter-hugo-academic/content/authors/admin/_index.md

 Hi, I'm now a master student at Tsinghua University advised by Prof.[Yujiu Yang](https://sites.google.com/view/iigroup-thu/home).

-Currently, I'm a research intern at Microsoft Rearch Asia.
-Before that, I was an intern at [IDEA-CCNL](https://www.idea.edu.cn/ccnl.html).
-My research focuses on Natural Language Processing, especially on Reasoning via Language Models.
-My long-term research goal is to enable human-level reasoning, decision-making and cognitive ability for NLP systems.
+Previously, I was a research intern at Microsoft Rearch Asia and [IDEA-CCNL](https://www.idea.edu.cn/research/ccnl.html).
+My research focuses on Natural Language Processing, especially on Reasoning with Language Models.
+My long-term research goal is to enable human-level reasoning, decision-making and cognitive intelligence for NLP models and systems.